giorgk/Mantis/README.md

 The first line is the **number of wells** and the **number of time steps**.

-Next repeat **number of wells** times the well breakthrough curve which is consist of **number of time steps** numbers separated by space.
+Next repeat **number of wells** times the well breakthrough curve which consist of **number of time steps** numbers separated by space.

 For example
 ```